Flooding-against-Ransomware/SAFARI/README.md

 Execute first "infected.sh" and then "checker.sh".

 # Useful tips
-Setting the variable `pm_timeout = 600` in the `provider.tf` files (block `provider "proxmox"`) can help during the cloning of machines with big hard drives, especially on slow disks.
-The cloning can be successful but this timeout breaks scripts, like running sequential tests on a node.
+Setting the variable `pm_timeout = 600` in the `provider.tf` files (block `provider "proxmox"`) can help during the cloning of machines with larger disks --- in particular, if the infrastructure runs on slow hard drives.
+With shorter timeouts, the cloning can succeed but the delay in waiting for the machine to be ready can break scripts that depend on timings, e.g., running sequential tests on a node.